thatcherfreeman/dpreview-studio-scraper/README.md

 4. Run `python stils_scraper.py`, make sure it works.
 Then run `python stills_scraper.py --num-images 0` to download all the images
 5. Run `python video_scraper.py`, make sure it works.
 Then run `python video_scraper.py --num-images 0` to download all images.
 6. Seed the images via a torrent or something so they live on when the website closes.

+## Note
+Dpreview will start giving you error 429 (too many requests) if you hit their website too many times in a row, so usually you have to wait 1-5 minutes for the download to progress when that happens.
+Don't browse dpreview while running the script.